Jack Perkins (English footballer)

-Jack Perkins (born 26 October 2003) is an English professional footballer who plays as a midfielder for EFL League One club Northampton Town.
+Jack William Perkins (born 26 October 2003) is an English professional footballer who plays as a midfielder for EFL League One club Northampton Town.

 Career

 Perkins was a member of the youth academy of Nottingham Forest from under-8 level.
 After progressing through the youth ranks, during the 2023-24 season he made 19 appearances in Premier League 2 as well as three starts in the EFL Trophy and signed a new one-year professional contract with the club.
 He made three further EFL Trophy appearances the following season, prior to training with EFL League One club Northampton Town for the last week of the 2024-25 season.
 He subsequently signed for an undisclosed fee in the summer of 2025, agreeing a two-year contract.

+Northampton Town

 He featured for Northampton at both wingback and in central midfield during their preseason fixtures.
 He made his league debut for Northampton as part of a back-five on 2 August 2025, away against Wigan Athletic in League One, in a 3-1 defeat.

+On 8th November 2025, Perkins scored his first senior goal in a 2-1 win over Mansfield Town.
+He was considered by many fans to be the most improved player across the season, deputising as Left Back, Left Wing-Back and Left Winger throughout the season.
+His first season was cut short by injury.